True Velocity RM338: Further development

-LWMMG concept was further developed into RM338 under True Velocity to compete in the United States Special Operations Command (SOCOM) LMG-M program.
+The LWMMG prototype was further developed by True Velocity, and was redesignated as the RM338 to compete in the United States Special Operations Command (SOCOM) LMG-M program.

-In April 2024, True Velocity filed a lawsuit against SIG Sauer, alleging SIG's Sig MG 338 entry submission in the LMG-M stole their intellectual property on the recoil mitigation system.
+In April 2024, True Velocity filed a lawsuit against SIG Sauer, alleging the SIG Sauer MMG 338 entry submission in the LMG-M program stole their intellectual property on the recoil mitigation system.

 On 18 June 2024, True Velocity announced a partnership with FN Browning Group to manufacture the RM338 in the United States by FN America and in the United Kingdom by FN UK.